mvaneijgen/andyxanthos.github.io/_posts/2016-08-09-so-it-begins.markdown

 As for design, I don't consider this blog to be nearly finished.
 That said, I was so excited to write some content that I just had to make a post.
 I will continue to work on a suitable, effect design over the coming weeks.
 Obviously, any constructive criticism is welcomed.
 Hell, I'll welcome the nonconstructive stuff too.

-More about me
+More about me...
 ====================

 I'm 23.
 I started studying programming about 6 months ago and decided to focus my efforts on web development about 2 months after that.
 Furthermore, I knew I wanted to focus on JavaScript programming.
 As of now, I am primarily experienced with front-end development tools like HTML, Sass, jQuery, Jekyll, and JavaScript.
 However, full stack development is my eventual goal.